 " if child has learning problems they do npot look at IP."
 Submitted by a parent As a student who has had an IEP and now a 504 I have been contacted each year for a meeting.
 If I talk to my teachers they will help meet my needs in anyway the document allows.
 I have never had an issue with my 504 at Willow Glen High.

 Willow Glen High School is a public high school in San Jose.
-The principal of Willow Glen High School is Shannon McGee.
-1,456 children attend Willow Glen High School and identify as Asian; Hispanic; and Black, non-Hispanic.
-21% of the Willow Glen High School students have "limited English proficiency."
-38% of the 1,456 students here are paying reduced lunch prices.
-The student to teacher ratio at Willow Glen High School is 22:1.
+The principal of Willow Glen High School is Kaia Hamilton, whose e-mail is firstname.lastname@example.org.
+1,548 students attend Willow Glen High School and are mostly Hispanic; Asian; and Black, non-Hispanic.
+14% of the Willow Glen High School students have "limited English proficiency."
+37% of the 1,548 students here get reduced lunch prices.
+The ratio of students to teachers at Willow Glen High School is 22:1.
 Presentation High School is one of the nearest high schools.

 - Ceramics sculpture

 - Rock climbing

 - Water polo